-There’s a reason Jeff Bezos is the richest man in the world.
+There’s a reason Jeff Bezos is one of the richest men in the world.
 He knows his customers better than anyone else.

 Right from the beginning, Bezos and his expert team wanted to know everything about us.
 What do we want to buy?
 How do we want to buy it?
 What is important to us?
 How do we behave online?
 What makes us more likely to buy?